bolt/docs/docs/fields/text.md

 * `variant` set to `inline` to show the label next to the field instead of above it.
 * `pattern` Use this to validate the field against a certain pattern.
+* `searchable` Set to `false` to prevent this field from being checked for search results.

 ## Input Sanitisation